Jennifer Tiexiera

 Jennifer Tiexiera is an American documentary filmmaker.
 She is known for directing the films P.S.
-Burn This Letter Please and Subject.
+Burn This Letter Please, Subject and Speak.

 Career

 Tiexiera's editorial debut feature documentary, I Trust You to Kill Me, was originally broadcast on Sky One in 2006.
 She was nominated for Sports Emmy Awards in 2012, for her work on The Marinovich Project.
 She edited and produced VR documentaries ZIKR: A Sufi Revival and The Day the World Changed.
 She is a member of the International Documentary Association and Film Fatales.

 In 2019, Tiexiera wrote, edited and produced, 17 Blocks, for which she won best editing at the Tribeca Festival.
 In 2020, she co-directed the feature documentary, P.S.
 Burn This Letter Please, along with Michael Seligman, which won the audience award at Outfest.
 In 2022, she co-directed Subject, along with Camilla Hall, which premiered and was nominated for best documentary at the Tribeca Film Festival.
+She also directed the HBO documentary series Unveiled: Surviving La Luz Del Mundo in 2022, It was nominated for a News and Documentary Emmy Awards in the category of Outstanding Crime and Justice Documentary in 2023.

+Tiexiera directed, produced and edited Speak, which premiered and was nominated for the U.S. Documentary Competition at the Sundance Film Festival in 2025.